ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 ## What’s Next?

-To check your eligibility for Airdrop #1, visit the [announcement page](https://app.optimism.io/governance).
+To check your eligibility for Airdrop #1 and claim your tokens visit [the airdrop app](https://app.optimism.io/airdrop/check).
-It is not possible to claim your tokens yet – follow [@optimismPBC](https://twitter.com/optimismpbc?lang=en) for official updates on the upcoming airdrop date.

 We made our best effort to make Airdrop #1 as fair as possible.
 However, there’s always a chance some great community members may have slipped through the cracks.